About Tanner Creek Tavern

 Tanner Creek Tavern is Portland chef and restaurateur David Machado’s newest eating and drinking establishment in the Pearl District.
 Our 5,000 square foot space is at NW 9th and Everett, next door to the new Hampton Inn Suites.

-Chef Trevor Payne leads our team in the kitchen.
-His menu emphasizes seasonal, approachable tavern fare with inspiration and flavors from around the world.
+Our menu emphasizes seasonal, approachable tavern fare with inspiration and flavors from around the world.
 We offer a full bar with 12 taps and bottles of Oregon craft beers, ciders, and meads.
 Our innovative wine list created by David Holstrom, focuses on the southern hemispheres, with up-and-coming vintages from Chile, Argentina, South Africa, Australia, and New Zealand.
 We also showcase a selection of fine Southern Oregon wines.

 The décor in our dining room, lounge area, bar, two private dining rooms, and outdoor seating echo Portland’s early industrial history with concrete, steel, exposed Douglas Fir beams, tile, and glass.
 Floor-to-ceiling glass hydraulic doors flood this tavern with light.
 The Tavern honors neighborhood history with black and white murals of historic maps and vintage photographs of the epic construction project that diverted the original Tanner Creek underground.